panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-01-29-PMC/2020-01-29-PMC_Summary.md

 Andy suggested to start around lunch time, enabling people to travel on the same day.

 Thomas asked about the amount of people expected to attend to which the reply was around 100.
-ExPaNDS kick-off was attended by 46 people and PaNOSC annual meeting by ~70, with significant overlap between the two, therefore ~100 would be goo.
+ExPaNDS kick-off was attended by 46 people and PaNOSC annual meeting by ~70, with significant overlap between the two, therefore ~100 would be a good estimate.

 A new issue ([issue 53](https://github.com/panosc-eu/panosc/issues/53)) has been created for Florian to confirm details (exact dates & max attendee number) for the annual meeting.